bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-The problem is that as you seen horizontal scalability became a buzz word, certain "fashion".
-And this is actually the true motivation for me for making this presentation.
-This scale out fashion, because maybe more exciting for engineers caused many people to really sometimes **prematurely** dive into distributing their application and using tools like Kubernetes or Mesos, even though they can quickly optimize a couple of critical paths and unnecessary allocation in their code and allow single-process Go application to serve thousands of users without issues.

 So I want to reiterate, performance still matters.
 Horizontal scaling can be extremely expensive and difficult to implement properly.
 Not mentioning overhead and delay in scaling this way, especially if the Go code is not optimized.

 ---
 @snap[north span-95 text-05 text-left padded]